LibraryCarpentry/lc-data-intro/_extras/guide.md

 ## Making a handout

 Librarians like handouts.
 To make a handout for this lesson, adapt/print from [http://data-lessons.github.io/library-data-intro/reference/](http://data-lessons.github.io/library-data-intro/reference/).

 ____
-## General

-Two sets of sticky notes (ideally one red and one blue) are required to run a Library Carpentry workshop.
-Learners should be encouraged to put a red sticky note on the back of their laptop (raised like a flag) if they need help, and to put the blue sticky note on the back of their laptop if they don't need help.

-At each break, ask learners to provide feedback on their learning experience since the last break.
-They should do this by writing one thing that didn't go well on their red sticky note and and one thing that did go well on their white sticky note.
-Collect these sticky notes, keep them organised so you know which section of the lesson their pertain to, and collate them after the workshop.
-Matters arising should be raised as Github issues for the relevant lesson.

-____
 ## 02-jargon-busting.md